kennyphan02/Coding-Notes/Kotlin/Building a Dice App.md

 	- TextView and Button will be located within a *ConstrainedLayout* which is a type of *ViewGroup*
 	- Views within a viewgroup are children of the parent.
 	- In this case, the app is using the textview and button as the children of the constrainedlayout (parent)
+- Wrap_content (will be as tall and wide as the content inside it)